You can earn an extra income reviewing books online, whether you are a beginner or a professional reviewer.

 Book Reviewers spend their free time reading books and writing reviews about them that can be posted on websites or magazines.

-As a reviewer, you get the chance to read books that you would not ordinarily have time for, and in some cases, get free copies of books as well.
+As a reviewer, you get the chance to get paid to read books that you would not ordinarily have time for, and in some cases, get free copies of books as well.
 You also get a chance to share your thoughts with potential readers about one or more books.

 How Does This Work?